LBHackney-IT/Data-Platform-Playbook/docs/architecture-decisions/records/012-move-staging-to-pre-production.md

 ## Context

-Towards the end of December 2021 a component of our infrastructure the provided connectivity between a production and staging account was flagged as a potential security breach and raised as an incident.
+Towards the end of December 2021 a component of our infrastructure that provided connectivity between a production and staging account was flagged as a potential security breach and raised as an incident.

 As part of the process of reviewing the incident we discussed the topic of production data being held in a staging